Written by Clark McCain Thursday, 24 April 2014 09:20

-Faculty Fellows are typically professors from outside the school of business at their institution.
+Coleman Faculty Fellows are professors from outside the school of business at their institution.
 They engage in the development of courses and leadership of projects in support of entrepreneurship education on their campus, inspiring students in non-business disciplines to gain self-employment skills and experience.
-In the 2013-2014 campaign, 58 Coleman Foundation Faculty Entrepreneurship Fellows in departments ranging from Anthropology and Biology to Robotics and Visual Arts will create new courses within their disciplines or modify existing ones to incorporate elements of self-employment education.
+In the 2014-2015 campaign, approximately 65 Coleman Foundation Faculty Entrepreneurship Fellows in departments ranging from Art to Computer Scienes to Physics to Tourism will create new courses within their disciplines or modify existing offerings to incorporate elements of self-employment education.
 53 of these educators will be funded by the Foundation with the remainder funded by participating schools.

-The 2012-2013 Class was comprised of faculty members from 16 colleges and universities.
-This year, 13 of these schools will receive new Fellows grants and are joined by two institutions receiving funding for the first time as well as four schools which will rejoin the program.
-In addition, funding will be provided to support the continuing efforts of 76 faculty members who received Fellowships in prior years as well many project directors who lead Fellows activities on campus.
+The 2013-2014 Class was comprised of faculty members from 19 colleges and universities.
+This year, 15 of those schools will receive new Fellows grants and are joined by three institutions receiving funding for the first time and one institution returning to the program.
+In addition, funding will be provided to support the continuing efforts of 73 faculty members who had Fellowships in prior years as well as many project directors who lead Fellows activities on campus.

-Over the five years of the program, the Foundation has committed almost $1.6 million for fellowships and campus support grants and nearly $500,000 in related programming support.
+Over the six years of the program, the Coleman Foundation has committed over $2 million to fellowships and campus support grants and an additional amount nearing $800,000 for related program activities.

 - Beloit College (WI)

 - DePaul University (IL)

 - Elon University (NC)